KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 and then imported into Kylo in a UAT and production environment after testing.
 Once the NiFi template is registered with Kylo, a business user can configure new feeds through Kylo's step-guided user interface.

-Existing Kylo feeds can be exported from one environment into a zip file which contains a combination of the underlying template and metadata.
-The package can then be imported in the production NiFi environment by an administrator.
+Existing Kylo feeds can be exported from one environment into a zip file that contains a combination of the underlying template and metadata.
+The package can then be imported to the production NiFi environment by an administrator.

 Does deployment of new templates or feeds require restart?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~